List of Bates College people: Government

-U.S. Cabinet-ranked officials
+U.S. cabinet-ranked officials

-Although Bates alumni have served in a variety of capacities in American federal government, namely in executive departments and agencies, the following have served in Cabinet-level positions, advising the executive branch of the United States in one form or another.
+Although Bates alumni have served in a variety of capacities in the U.S. federal government, namely in executive departments and agencies, the following have served in cabinet-level positions, advising the executive branch of the United States in one form or another.
 Other alumni–serving in secondary federal capacities–are catalogued in the succeeding section.